mediasp/hold/README.md

 ## TL;DR

-If you want to dive in and write some code to get a feel for the library, take a look at the {file:QUICK-START.md}.
+If you want to dive in and write some code to get a feel for the library, take a look at [QUICK-START.md](QUICK-START.md).

 ## An Introduction

-The persistence library contains a set of interfaces for, and implementations of, the Repository pattern (http://martinfowler.com/eaaCatalog/repository.html) in Ruby.
+The persistence library contains a set of interfaces for, and implementations of, the [http://martinfowler.com/eaaCatalog/repository.html](Repository pattern) in Ruby.

 To summarize, the idea is that

 * You have Repositories which are responsible for persisting objects in a data store
 * Your data objects know nothing about persistence.
 They are just 'plain old' in-memory ruby objects can be created and manipulated independently of any particular repository.

-This is a substantially different approach to the 'Active Record' pattern (http://martinfowler.com/eaaCatalog/activeRecord.html), which is the approach that most persistence libraries in the Ruby world use, including (surprise surprise) ActiveRecord, but also Datamapper and Sequel::Model.
+This is a substantially different approach to the [http://martinfowler.com/eaaCatalog/activeRecord.html]('Active Record') pattern, which is the approach that most persistence libraries in the Ruby world use, including (surprise surprise) ActiveRecord, but also Datamapper and Sequel::Model.

 Of course there are various trade-offs involved when choosing between these two approaches.
-ActiveRecord is a more lightweight approach which is often preferred for small-to-mid-sized database-backed web applications where the data model is tightly coupled to a database schema; whereas Repositories start to show benefits when it comes to, eg:
+ActiveRecord is a more lightweight approach which is often preferred for small-to-mid-sized database-backed web applications where the data model is tightly coupled to a database schema; whereas Repositories start to show benefits when it comes to, e.g.:

 * Separation of concerns in a larger system; avoiding bloated model classes with too many responsibilities
-* Ease of switching between alternative back-end data stores, eg database-backed vs persisted-in-a-config-file vs persisted in-memory.
+* Ease of switching between alternative back-end data stores, e.g. database-backed vs persisted-in-a-config-file vs persisted in-memory.
 In particular, this can help avoid database dependencies when testing
-* Systems which persist objects in multiple data stores -- eg in a relational database, serialized in a key-value cache, serialized in config files, ...
+* Systems which persist objects in multiple data stores -- e.g. in a relational database, serialized in a key-value cache, serialized in config files, ...
 * Decoupling the structure of your data model from the schema of the data store used to persist it

 ## Interfaces